Small Group Golden Circle Tour and Waterfalls

 Feast on scenic stops at Thingvellir National Park, where Iceland’s parliament was founded in 930 A.D. and holds the meeting of the tectonic plates.
 Geysir geothermal area is quite stunning where you witness the geyser Strokkur erupts every five minutes and the thundering Gullfoss waterfall tops many lists as a powerful and hypnotizing natural phenomenon.
-To top it off we visit Oxararfoss and along with Efstidalur dairy farm, where we are always very enthusiastic to taste their organic and home-made ice creams.
+To top it off we visit Oxararfoss and Efstidalur dairy farm, where we are always very enthusiastic to taste their organic and homemade ice creams.
 Very family friendly and breathtaking scenery.

-Furthermore we visit Laugarvatn geothermal area.
+Furthermore, we visit Laugarvatn geothermal area.
 The lake contains geothermal springs under its surface, making it a popular swimming spot with some warm patches along the shoreline year-round.
-Also, this area is popular because of its very well-known “Rúgbrauð”, or the Icelandic way baked rye bread: locals put it in a pot that is placed deep in the sand for 24 hours.
+Also, this area is popular because of its very well-known “Rúgbrauð“, or the Icelandic way baked rye bread: locals put it in a pot that is placed deep in the sand for 24 hours.
 The heat of the geothermal waters makes the rest of the job.

 We also make a visit to Friðheimar, a very productive tomato farm where we gain an insight into the processes of greenhouse horticulture, with a short and informative talk on the subject.
-We see how they grow delicious tomatoes thanks to the geothermal force, glacial water and bumblebees, in an eco-friendly way.
+We see how they grow delicious tomatoes thanks to the geothermal force, glacial water, and bumblebees, in an eco-friendly way.
 Also, Friðheimar breeds Icelandic horses, so we don’t miss the chance to pet them and snap a selfie with a couple of them.

 Kerið volcanic crater is included in the price as well.
 It is one of several crater lakes in the area, known as Iceland’s Western Volcanic Zone, which includes the Reykjanes peninsula and the Langjökull Glacier, created as the land moved over a localized hotspot, but it is the one that has the most visually recognizable caldera still intact.

-We put the full emphasis on nature and culture as we tell stories when we ease through the surroundings in a small group.
+We put full emphasis on nature and culture as we tell stories when we ease through the surroundings in a small group.
 The tour is operated in a minibus and we focus on not exceeding more than 19 people.
 This way the guide can connect to all passengers and a much nicer vibe is created during the day.

-The Golden Circle is Iceland’s most popular route and it is not by any coincidence.
+The Golden Circle route is Iceland’s most popular route and it is not by any coincidence.
 The route lies not so far from the capital and easily offers a variety of natural scenery to explore as well as many stories from the settlement to our times.